timmccann222/Public-Writeups-Library/HackTheBox/Windows Machines/Return/README.md

 ## Web Enumeration

-Found a web settings page:
+Found a website hosted on port 80.
+The website has a settings page, which looks to make a request over port 389 with the user `svc-printer`.
+The password is not visible:

 ![Settings Page](https://github.com/timmccann222/Public-Writeups-Library/blob/main/HackTheBox/Windows%20Machines/Return/Images/Web%20-%20Settings%20Page.png)